ab4d/Ab4d.SharpEngine.Samples/README.md

-## Building for macOS and iOS

-The following changes are required to use Ab4d.SharpEngine on macOS and iOS:
-- .Net 8 is requried to use Ab4d.SharpEngine on iOS (because function pointers do not work with .Net 7 on iOS).
-Mac Catalyst can run on .Net 7, but it is recommended to use .Net 8.
-It is possible to use preview version of .Net 8 - at the time of writing this preview 7 was used.

-- To use preview version of .Net 8 in Visual Studio for Mac, you need to enable .Net 8.
-This is done in Preferences / Preview Featrues / check "Use the .NEt 8 SDK if installed".

-- The 3D scene that is rendered by Ab4d.SharpEngine is shown by using SKCanvasView.
-To use that control, add reference to SkiaSharp.Views.Maui.Controls NuGet package.
-The add ".UseSkiaSharp()" to the bulder setup in the MauiProgram.cs file.

-- Add libMoltenVK.dylib from the Vulkan SDK to the projects so that the library can be loaded at runtime.
-Note that there are different builds for iOS and for Catalyst (the lates use the version of macOS).
-When running the verson of Mac Catalyst the sample app can also use the library from the installed Vulkan SDK.
-The preview 7 version of .Net 8 and the Visual Studio for Mac v17.6 can sometimes produce "clang++ exited with code 1" error when compiling.
-I do not know why this happens and how to solve that.
-Sometimes it helps to delete obj and bin folder and restart the Visual Studio.
-If this do not help, remove the inclusion of libMoltenVK.dylib for catalyst - in this case install the Vulkan SKD to the computer and the Catalyst app will use the library from Vulkan SKD folder.

-- To run the app in iOS, the application need to have provisionining profile set.
-One option is to follow the instructions on the following page: https://learn.microsoft.com/en-us/dotnet/maui/ios/capabilities?tabs=vs Another option is to open the project in the Rider IDE, then right click on the project and select "Open in Xcode".
-Rider will create the Xcode project file and open it in Xcode.
-There you can click on the project file and in the "Certificates, Identifiers & Profiles" tab create an ad-hoc provisioning profile (allow having up to 3 development apps installed at the same time).
-See more: https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/ Note that to create the provisioning profile, the ApplicationId (in csproj file) needs to be in a form of "com.companyName.appName" - this is then used as a Bundle Id.

-### Comparing to Ab3d.PowerToys and Ab3d.DXEngine
+### Migration guide for Ab3d.PowerToys and Ab3d.DXEngine users

+Ab4d.SharpEngine is built on the same concepts as the Ab3d.PowerToys and Ab3d.DXEngine libraries.
+So users of those two libraries should feel very familiar.
+But there are some main differences:

+For WPF, WinUI and Avalonia there is a special library ([Ab4d.SharpEngine.Wpf](https://www.nuget.org/packages/Ab4d.SharpEngine.Wpf), [Ab4d.SharpEngine.WinUI](https://www.nuget.org/packages/Ab4d.SharpEngine.WinUI), [Ab4d.SharpEngine.AvaloniaUI](https://www.nuget.org/packages/Ab4d.SharpEngine.AvaloniaUI)) that defines the `SharpEngineSceneView` class.
+This class hides the differences between those platforms under the hood and provides the same API for all platforms.
+The class also initializes the engine by creating the `VulkanDevice`.
+The main two properties that  `SharpEngineSceneView` provides are `Scene` and `SceneView`.
+The `Scene` is used to define the scene by adding the SceneNodes to the `Scene.RootNode` (similar as Viewport3D.Children in WPF) and adding lights to `Scene.Lights` collection.
+The `SceneView` defines the view of the scene and provides a camera that is set to the `SceneView.Camera` property.
+When working with `SharpEngineSceneView`, then **100% of the code** to show 3D graphics **can be the same for  WPF, WinUI and Avalonia**.
+Other platforms and UI frameworks require some special setup code that is different for each platform.
+But from there on, the code is the same regardless of the platform.
+See samples for more info.

+Some other differences:

-BoxVisual3D, SphereVisual3D and other objects derived from BaseVisual3D are defined in SceneNodes namespace (for example BoxVisual3D => BoxModelNode; SphereVisual3D => SphereModelNode).
+`BoxVisual3D`, `SphereVisual3D` and other objects derived from `BaseVisual3D` are defined in `Ab4d.SharpEngine.SceneNodes` namespace
+(for example `BoxVisual3D` => `BoxModelNode`; `SphereVisual3D` => `SphereModelNode`).

-GeometryModel3D with custom MeshGeometry3D from WPF 3D are now defiend by MeshModelNode and StandardMesh.
+`GeometryModel3D` with custom `MeshGeometry3D` from WPF 3D is now defined by `MeshModelNode` and `StandardMesh` (see [MeshModelNodeSample](https://github.com/ab4d/Ab4d.SharpEngine.Samples/blob/main/Ab4d.SharpEngine.Samples.Common/StandardModels/MeshModelNodeSample.cs).
-Meshes for standard objects can be created by using Meshes.MeshFactory.
+Meshes for standard objects (box, sphere, cone, etc) can be created by using `Meshes.MeshFactory`.

-Cameras and lights are almost the same as in Ab3d.PowerToys, for example there is also TargetPositionCamera with the same properties are in Ab3d.PowerToys.
+Cameras and lights are almost the same as in Ab3d.PowerToys.
+The cameras are `TargetPositionCamera`, `FirstPersonCamera`, `FreeCamera` and `MatrixCamera` with the same properties as in Ab3d.PowerToys.
+Also lights (`DirectionalLight`, `PointLight`, `Spotlight`, `AmbientLight` are the same as in Ab3d.PowerToys.

-MouseCameraController for WPF, Avalonia or WinUI is almost the same as in Ab3d.PowerToys.
+`MouseCameraController` for WPF, Avalonia or WinUI is almost the same as in Ab3d.PowerToys.
-For Android you can use AndroidCameraController.
+For Android you can use `AndroidCameraController`.
-For other platforms you can use ManualMouseCameraController and then call the ProcessMouseDown, ProcessMouseUp and ProcessMouseMove methods.
+For other platforms you can use `ManualMouseCameraController` and then call the `ProcessMouseDown`, `ProcessMouseUp` and `ProcessMouseMove methods` - see samples.

+Just as Ab3d.PowerToys, the Ab3d.SharpEngine also defines the `ReaderObj` for reading 3D models from obj files.
+Also, to import models from other files, use the `Ab4d.SharpEngine.Assimp` library (similar to `Ab3d.PowerToys.Assimp` and `Ab3d.DXEngine.Assimp`).

+To provide cross-platform reading of texture files (2D bitmap) the Ab4d.SharpEngine uses the `IBitmapIO` interface that provides the common bitmap IO operations.
+Then, there are platform specific implementations, for example `WpfBitmapIO`, `WinUIBitmapIO`, `SystemDrawingBitmapIO`, `SkiaSharpBitmapIO`.
+There is also a build-in `PngBitmapIO` that can read or write png images and does not require any third-party or platform-specific implementation.

 ### Advantages of Ab3d.DXEngine with Ab3d.PowerToys